Learn to Fly

 - There comes a point on a paraglider when the wind speed when you are in the air, becomes greater than the paragliders top speed (about 15-18mph on an beginners glider) – and should you still be flying at that point, you will then start to be blown backwards with the wind – this is the time to land quickly!

 The ease of learning paragliding is why you see far more of them at club sites than hang-gliders nowadays.
-As for storage, you will need a good sized garage in which to store a 19ft hang-glider, but a paraglider can be kept in a cupboard!
+As for storage, you will need a large garage to store a 19ft hang-glider, but a paraglider can be kept in a cupboard!
 This is another main reason why people choose paragliding, especially if you live in a small flat in a city.
 Where would you store a 19ft hang-glider if you live in a flat?

 …the forth question we always get asked is: